novayo/LeetCode/1110_Delete_Nodes_And_Return_Forest/README.md

 * Memory Usage: 15 MB, less than 26.60% of Python3 online submissions for Delete Nodes And Return Forest.

 > dfs

+---

+try_3.py: O(n) O(w+d) - n is the number of nodes of the input tree and w is the width and d is the depth.

+* Runtime: 72 ms, faster than 89.02% of Python3 online submissions for Delete Nodes And Return Forest.
+* Memory Usage: 14.5 MB, less than 71.41% of Python3 online submissions for Delete Nodes And Return Forest.

+> dfs